-A final internal adverse benefit determination based on specific exclusions or limitations on the amount, duration or scope of coverage that does not involve medical judgment or a decision on
+A final internal adverse benefit determination based on specific exclusions or limitations on the amount, duration or scope of coverage that does not involve medical judgment or a decision on whether you are a member under the policy does not qualify for external review.
+A complaint decision does not qualify for external review.

-10.2.4 Complaints
+9.2.4 Complaints